dawansv/gnucash-custom-reports/README.md

 **Filename**: transaction-extended.scm

-**Description**: Based on the built-in transaction report, it provides a Sort by Substring option which included a regular expression match similar to the one offered for the transaction filter.
+**Description**: Based on the built-in transaction report, it provides a Sort by Substring option which includes a regular expression match similar to the one offered for the transaction filter.
 That feature is the generic version of the Transaction Report with Tags.

 ### Transaction Report with Tags